SpaceBuckets/SpaceBuckets/static/docs/canopy-penetration/canopy-penetration.md

 ---
-t: "Canopy penetration and beam angle"
+t: "Canopy Penetration and Beam Angle"
+tf: "Canopy Penetration"
 s: "canopy-penetration"
 a: "SuperAngryGuy"
 c: "Plant canopy penetration is _a function of both optical power output and how focused that light source is_.
 This is a huge consideration when building or buying a LED grow light.